 Additional activities and offers

 The language school is regularly (at extra charge) organizing excursions, visits and cultural activities such as tea ceremony, cooking lessons and calligraphy.
 They also arrange social events such as BBQs, game nights and bowling, inviting Japanes college and university students and professionals.
 This is a chance for you to get to know Japanese people and to apply your Japanese language skills.
 There is free Wifi at the language school.

 Location: Tokyo Availability: Fixed dates for intake of beginners (see above); start possible every Monday for participants with previous Japanese language skills Minimum duration: 2 weeks

 Maximum duration: 12 Months Required language skills: English Accommodation: Share House, Gastfamilie

 Most popular! - This is the choice of most of our participants.

-Share Houses are the best option to stay in Tokyo in a relatively inexpensive yet comfortable way, while getting to know other like-minded people.
-If you book Japanese language lessons, you can also stay with a Japanese host family.
+Share Houses are the most feasible option to stay in Tokyo in a relatively inexpensive yet comfortable way, while getting to know other like-minded people.
+Alternatively, you can also stay with a Japanese host family.

 Share Houses in Tokyo:

 We are operating our own share house in Tokyo (close to Kiba Station), only for our own World Unite! participants.
 It has 7 dorm rooms of different sizes, each for 4-8 persons and 4 twin rooms on two floors.
 There are two communal areas with fully equipped kitchens, 6 showers, 4 toilets and 2 bathrooms.
 There is Wifi Internet on all floors without additional cost.
 All rooms are equipped with modern ACs for cooling and heating.
 Furthermore, habitants can make use of a coin-operated washing machine, a laundry dryer, a luggage storage room, and a 200 sqm rooftop terrace with sunbeds, tables and a fantastic view on Tokyo Skytree, the world's second highest building.